 smoky chipotle dressing (recipe below)

 1/2 cup fresh lime juice (about 4 limes)

 2 cloves garlic, peeled and grated or finely chopped

 1/4 teaspoon freshly ground pepper

 Place chicken in marinade.
 Slicing it thinly will shorten the time it needs to marinate so you don’t have to worry about doing it hours ahead of time.
 Allow it to marinate for @ 1/2 hour, turn chicken over after 15 minutes, while you prepare your dressing and salad veggies.

 Smoky Chipotle Dressing

-1 – 2 TB Chipotle peppers in adobo sauce, pureed (start with 1 TB and taste it before you add more)
+1 – 3 tablespoons chipotle peppers in adobo sauce, pureed (start with 1 tablespoon and taste it before you add more)

 salt & pepper, to taste